ssube/isolex/docs/getting-started.md

 Instead of passwords, JSON web tokens (JWT) are used to authenticate to the bot.
 Rather than password reset, users can revoke all existing tokens and issue a new sign in token.

-Sign in tokens are created with a small set of grants, preventing most API access.
-Despite this, they are the most privileged token for each user.
-A typical set of sign in grants include:
+Sign in tokens should be created with a limited set of grants, preventing most API access.
+Despite this, they are still the most privileged token for each user, being able to create additional tokens.

+A typical set of sign in grants may include:

-- `grant:*`
+- `account:delete`
-- `join:create,delete`
+- `grant:get,list`
 - `session:create,delete`
+- `token:create,delete`